BoardApple/PiBoard/README.md

 In the project root you’ll find a file called `config.env-example`.
 To use it:

+1. Change into the PiBoard directory
-1. Make a copy of the file
+2. Make a copy of the file
-2. Remove `-example` from the name so it becomes `config.env`
+3. Remove `-example` from the name so it becomes `config.env`

 ```
+cd PiBoard
 cp config.env-example config.env
 ```